ylsdamxssjxxdd/eva/stable-diffusion.cpp/README.md

-  --vae-tiling                       process vae in tiles to reduce memory usage --vae-on-cpu                       keep vae in cpu (for low vram) --clip-on-cpu                      keep clip in cpu (for low vram) --control-net-cpu                  keep controlnet in cpu (for low vram) --canny                            apply canny preprocessor (edge detection) --color                            Colors the logging tags according to level
+  --vae-tiling                       process vae in tiles to reduce memory usage --vae-on-cpu                       keep vae in cpu (for low vram) --clip-on-cpu                      keep clip in cpu (for low vram) --diffusion-fa                     use flash attention in the diffusion model (for low vram)
+                                     Might lower quality, since it implies converting k and v to f16.
+                                     This might crash if it is not supported by the backend.
+  --control-net-cpu                  keep controlnet in cpu (for low vram) --canny                            apply canny preprocessor (edge detection) --color                            Colors the logging tags according to level